BrightPath-io/architecture/brightpath_questionnaire.md

 # BrightPath Essential Questionnaire

-This document outlines the essential questions for the BrightPath homeschooling scheduling platform's initial prototype, including the updated implementation approach using browser local storage for progress tracking.
+This document outlines the essential questions for the BrightPath homeschooling scheduling platform's initial prototype, including the updated implementation approach using browser local storage for progress tracking with PostgreSQL and JSONB fields for final data storage.

 ## Questionnaire Flow Overview